 Gladstone Catenary Pole Resiliency

-Gladstone Branch: A section of the Morris & Essex Line that operates between Peapack and Hoboken, the Gladstone Branch has wooden poles to support the overhead electrified power line, called catenary wires.
-The right-of-way suffered significant wind damage resulting in structural failure of several of these poles.
-The catenary poles are being replaced with steel structures to ensure this line is not subject to future issues due to snapped poles caused by wind and falling trees.
+Gladstone Branch: A section of the Morris & Essex Line that operates between Peapack and Hoboken, known as the Gladstone Branch, had wooden poles which supported the overhead electrified power line, called catenary wires.
+The right-of-way suffered significant storm damage resulting in the structural failure of several of the wooden poles.
+To create a more resilient power system, the wooden catenary poles were replaced with steel structures better able to withstand forces caused by wind and falling trees.